liflab/beepbeep-3-book/pre-markdown/dictionary/README.md

 This book has introduced many concepts revolving around the concept of event streams.
 In particular, the BeepBeep library provides a little "zoo" of dozens of `Processor` and `Function` objects.
 In this appendix, you will find a non-exhaustive list of the various objects and notions that have been discussed.
 Processors and objects with a standardized graphical representation are also accompanied by the corresponding picture.

-For entries that refer to Java objects (such as processors and functions, a note beside the entry indicates whether these objects are part of BeepBeep's core, or can be found in one of its auxiliary palettes.
+For entries that refer to Java objects (such as processors and functions), a note beside the entry indicates whether these objects are part of BeepBeep's core, or can be found in one of its auxiliary palettes.

 For more technical information about each of these objects, the reader is referred to the online API documentation, which is provides in-depth and up-to-date information.